Aljgutier/aljgutier.github.io/posts/Deep Learning/2019-5-20-TimeSeriesForecasting_DL_Embeddings.md

 What is the the Rossman dataset?
 Rossman is the largest drugstore in Germany and operates 3,000 drug stores in 7 European countries.
 In, 2015 the store managers were tasked with predicting daily sales for up to six weeks in advance.
 Subsequently, Rossman challenged Kaggle to predict 6 weeks of daily sales for 1,115 stores located across Germany, and thus released the dataset to Kaggle.
 The data contains approximately 1 million rows at a size of 38 MB.

 Why this dataset?
 The Rossman, Kaggle dataset is chosen for the following reasons.
 A well understood dataset with benchmarked performance and realistic complexity is preferred.
 For example, this is the case for several well-known data sets commonly used in the development of AI and ML models.
-Some examples include CIFAR for image processing, Wordnet for NLP, the Iris data set for prediction, handwritten digits for classification, and IMDb for sentimient classification.
+Some examples include CIFAR for image processing, Wordnet for NLP, the Iris data set for prediction, handwritten digits for classification, and IMDb for sentiment classification.
 These datasets tend to be excellent for exploring data algorithms because the data science community understands the data and there are numerous published examples.

 Similarly, the Rossmann, Kaggle dataset is becoming popular for exploring predictive analytics forecasting problems; case in point, it is referenced in the following use cases.